 The term project constitutes 30% of your final course grade.
-You should consider its successful completion a prerequisite to passing the course.
-In other words: Passing the term project very likely positions you to pass the course (earn a grade of D or higher) but failing it (score << 50%), or worse, not submitting it virtually ensures that you will not get a superior mark (A or B) or even pass course, regardless of your scores on quizzes and other assignments.
+Its successful completion should be considered a mandatory prerequisite to passing the course.
+In other words:

+Passing the term project very likely positions you to pass the course (earn a grade of D or higher), but failing it (combined score on Stage 1 and Stage 2 of less than 50%) or not submitting it nearly guarantees that you will not pass course, regardless of your scores on guizzes and other assignments.

 There are two submission stages to the project.
 Each stage has its own separate due date and dropbox.
-The due date for Stage 1 is Friday, Oct.
-8 by 11:59 pm MST.
-The due date for the final version of Stage 2 is projected to be Friday Monday, Nov.
-12 15 by 11:59 pm MST (The due date of Stage 1 is firm.
-The due date of Stage 2 is subject to change with sufficient, advanced notice.)
+The due date for Stage 1 is Wednesday, Oct.
+16 by 11:59 pm MST.
+The due date for the final version of Stage 2 is Monday, Nov.
+18 by 11:59 pm MST.

 The project is to be done as an individual, not as a member of a group.
-This means that you neither accept the aid of another nor give aid to another, outside of the bounds of interactions that I deem allowable via written communication.
+This means that you neither accept the aid of another nor give aid to another, outside of the bounds of interactions that I deem allowable via writing communication.
 (See below.)
 This is your project.
 It must represent your work, and your work alone.